ripienaar/free-for-dev/README.md

 # free-for.dev

-loperssss and Open Source authors now have many services offering free tiers, but finding them all takes time to make informed decisions.
+loperssss an Open Source authors now have many services offering free tiers, but finding them all takes time to make informed decisions.

 This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings with free developer tiers.